The Bigger Picture: Visual Archives and the Smithsonian

 By making the process of preserving the Smithsonian Channel programs simpler and easier, programs can be preserved more quickly and with less files to work with and a more straightforward workflow there is less likelihood for errors to be made.
 The collaborative effort between the Smithsonian Channel and the Archives is a prime example of two institutions working together in the effort of digital preservation.

 - What are You Watching?, The Bigger Picture blog, Smithsonian Institution Archives

 - And Action: The Ins and Outs of DVD Video Preservation, The Bigger Picture blog, Smithsonian Institution Archives

 - Digital Video Preservation: Further Challenges for Preserving Digital Video and Beyond, The Bigger Picture blog, Smithsonian Institution Archives

-- The Smithsonian in Popular Culture, Smithsonian Institution Archives
+- Smithsonian Channel records at the Smithsonian Institution Archives